• Skip to primary navigation

 Easy Recipe

 I initially got this recipe from French pastry chef, Kevin Lacote.
 Known for his fabulous pâtisserie near Paris' Parc Monceau, I already talk about him in my Guide to the Best Tea Rooms in Paris (just look up the location area as Paris 17th).
-In a nutshell, if you love Parisian flan, then he makes one of the best in Paris - including a gorgeous pistachio version.
-Not to be confused with a crème caramel (flan aux oeufs) - I also talk about this on my crème caramel recipe video and in that recipe post.
-Worth the detour!
+If you love Parisian flan, then he makes one of the best in Paris - including a gorgeous pistachio version.
+Not to be confused with a crème caramel (flan aux oeufs).
+Anyway - it's worth the detour!

-I adapted it only by replacing his lemon zest with the zest of a lime and have to say, love it this way.
+I adapted it only by replacing his lemon zest with the zest of a lime and have to say, the taste is wonderful.

 gingerbread men cookies on a plate in front of the Christmas tree